dfinity/response-verification/examples/http-certification/upgrade-to-update-call/README.md

 # Upgrading HTTP calls to update calls

-## Overview

 This guide walks through an example project that demonstrates how to use the ["Upgrade to Update call"](https://internetcomputer.org/docs/current/references/http-gateway-protocol-spec#upgrade-to-update-calls) feature of the HTTP Gateway.

-Since browsers are unable to directly interact with the IC network, the HTTP Gateway acts as a bridge between the two.
+Since browsers are unable to directly interact with the ICP network, the HTTP Gateway acts as a bridge between the two.
 The HTTP Gateway forwards requests from clients to canisters and forwards responses from canisters back to clients.
 Before returning responses from canister back to clients, the HTTP Gateway verifies the certification of the response to ensure that they have not been tampered with.

 Upgrading query calls to upgrade calls allows for the certification of any kind of dynamic response by leveraging ICP's consensus protocol without having to statically certify the response ahead of time.
 This is the simplest way to add _secure_ HTTP support to a canister.